la toyah gill interviewla toyah gill interview 3

 The essence of my work emerges from doing: I practice, try-out, insist on what does not seem to work.

-At present my focus is on the projects Hesitations, which explores sound and voice-movement integration, and Side FX, consisting of images derived from live performance, that merge digital photography, drawing and experimental printmaking.
+At present my focus is on the projects Hesitations, which explores sound and voice-movement integration, and Side FX, consisting of images derived from live performance in natural and artificias settings, that merge digital photography, drawing and experimental printmaking.

 -